pandavan/Zad-dl/README.md

 * During installation [proxychains](http://proxychains.sourceforge.net/) is installed
 * While using **Zad-dl** choose **proxychain** option
 * Down side of using proxy is download speed is slower

+  *P.S.
+Current Zad-dl script was made and tried in latest Ubuntu system only*